How to look after your mental health at university

 Don't forget that there will always be someone at the other end of the phone waiting to talk to you, no matter what time of day or night – you’re never alone.
 Here are some of the main helplines:

-PAPYRUS – This suicide prevention charity run a HOPEline Monday-Friday 10am-5pm & 7-10pm, 2-5pm on the weekends.
+- PAPYRUS – This suicide prevention charity run a HOPEline every weekday from 10am–5pm and 7pm–10pm, and 2pm–5pm on the weekends

-Mind - Mind is the UK's leading mental health charity, and you can call their infoline 9am-6pm, Monday-Friday, for further information about the mental health support in your local area.
+- Mind – Mind is the UK's leading mental health charity, and you can call their infoline from 9am–6pm every weekday for further information about the mental health support in your local area

 If you need urgent medical help, call 999 or visit your local A&E department.
 The NHS non-emergency number, 111, will also offer free medical advice whenever you need it.